 These challenges in trust are becoming increasingly familiar to analysts and researchers who are looking to leverage data in more rigorous and scalable ways.
 This skepticism isn’t new—nor is it unique to People Analytics.
 Past research has found that people lose trust in data and algorithms far more quickly than they lose trust in humans when both make the same error.
 Instead, humans tend to rely largely on their own intuition to maintain a sense of “control” over the outcome.
 However, the pace of growth in data and analytics could make it difficult for those who don’t get on board now to catch up later.

 With an increase in data and analytics capability, it is more essential than ever before for HR professionals to begin making the case for data-driven HR.
-In the face of skepticism about data, the first major step to building a successful People Analytics function is ensuring that your stakeholders are prepared to trust your data and methods.
-Here are three rules to help you gain and maintain that trust:

 Rule 1: Maintain great data hygiene